GoogleCloudPlatform/cluster-toolkit/modules/README.md

 # Modules

 This directory contains a set of core modules built for the Cluster Toolkit.
-Modules describe the building blocks of an HPC deployment.
+Modules describe the building blocks of an AI/ML and HPC deployment.
 The expected fields in a module are listed in more detail [below](#module-fields).
 Blueprints can be extended in functionality by incorporating [modules from GitHub repositories][ghmods].